Riyyi/nopassdb/README.md

 - To run: `cd [PATH] && ./nopassdb` or simply: `nopassdb` if you setup an alias
 - The default returned password length is 20 characters if you want less/more characters, run the program with the flag `-l` followed by a number.<br />
 For example: `nopassdb -l 12` or `nopassdb -l 40`
+- If you want to output the special characters `./` add the flag `-s` to the program call.

+The maximum password length this program can output is 80 characters (when you include the `-s` flag).

 ## Extras